Best Euro cards in the US [2023]

 Using a EUR card when you’re in any of the 20 euro countries can mean you get a better exchange rate and lower overall fees.
 You’ll also be able to manage your budget in euros easily.

-Are EUR cards available in the US?
+Are Euro money cards available in the US?

 Yes.
 You can get a card with low or no foreign transaction fees from a bank like Capital One, a network like Amex – or pick an online specialist provider like Wise or Revolut for a card and account that offers even more features.

-How much does a EUR card cost?
+How much does a Euro travel money card cost?

 Most EUR cards have low or no initial fees, but you’ll need to look at the transaction costs that apply when you use your card.
 These costs include fees for topping up, ATM withdrawal charges and inactivity or closure fees.